 How oily, dry, or sensitive skin is can determine many aspects of skin care.
 However, a person’s skin tone also plays a role.

 Too much exposure to UV light increases the risk of skin cancer for all skin tones, but particularly those with light skin.
-The American Cancer Society list the following traits as risk factors for UV damage:
+The

 - light skin